FabricationsHQ - Muirsically Speaking

 That’s a man that’s welcome at JFC anytime.

-More recently I popped into my local Waterstones book store for a browse and to grab a coffee and a pastry.
-The coffee café at the back of the shop is a Costa operation.
+More recently I popped into my local Waterstones book store for a browse and to grab a coffee and a pastry, unaware that the café at the back of the shop had recently become a Costa operation.

 Splendid I thought, a white coffee and lemon muffin it is.

-As soon as it had left my lips I realised I was in trouble.
+But as soon as it had left my lips I realised I was in trouble (the beep… beep… beep… flat line scrolling across his eyes was the giveaway).

 “Coffee, white, with milk?”
 I suggested.